Standing Committees

 Parks and Public Spaces Committee

-C0-Chairs: Colin Zick & TBD
+Chair: Colin Zick

 The Parks and Public Spaces Committee focuses on the open, green spaces around Beacon Hill, which are so important to our community’s quality of life.
 Some of these spaces are big, like the Common, the Public Garden and the Esplanade, and others are quite small, like the Phillips Street Play Area and the Myrtle Street Playground.
 Over the past year, the Committee has worked to increase attention and care to these spaces and there have been many positive developments.
 The Committee works closely with the City’s Parks and Recreation Department and the Friends of the Public Garden.